strapi/documentation/docs/developer-docs/latest/development/typescript.md

     ```

-2. Within the body of the `register` method, start typing `strapi.` and use keyboard arrows to browse the available interfaces.
+2. Within the body of the `register` method, start typing `strapi.` and use keyboard arrows to browse the available properties.
 3. Choose `runLifecyclesfunction` from the list.
 4. When the `strapi.runLifecyclesFunctions` method is added, a list of available lifecycle types (i.e. `register`, `bootstrap` and `destroy`) are returned by the code editor.
 Use keyboard arrows to choose one of them and the code will autocomplete.